Early Italian Plum

 Site and Soil: Plums like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: The Early Italian Plum is self-fertile, but will have greater production when cross-pollinated by other European variety.
+Pollination Requirements: Self-fertile, but will have greater production when cross-pollinated by other European variety.

 Bearing Age: 3-6 years after planting